 Not that the stock didn’t crater.
 After peaking at well over $100 a share in 2011, shares tumbled into the mid-teens last year, but they have shown surprising resilience and were recently as high as $83 a stub.
 Not bad for a business model thought to have as much strength as a used coffee filter.

 Green Mountain Coffee Roasters Inc. (NASDAQ:GMCR)’s stock has now pulled back about 17% from those highs, and while I’ve been a longtime bear on the company, I think it’s once again gotten as good as it’s going to get.

-Sip on this The argument for greater growth looks good on the surface.
+The argument for greater growth looks good on the surface.
 Even after the entrance of competitors into the coffee pod market, Green Mountain Coffee Roasters Inc. (NASDAQ:GMCR) still owns about 60% of the single-serve market with the rest of the market bunching up in the mid-teens.
 Starbucks Corporation (NASDAQ:SBUX) is a distant second at 18% and The J.M.
 Smucker Company (NYSE:SJM) is third at 16% (in addition to its jams and jellies, Smucker owns coffee names Folgers and Millstone).